Unified Offloading Decision Making and Resource Allocation in ME-RAN: Simulation

 Fig. \ref{UBb} shows utilization of the BBU pool versus capacity of BBU pool, where the utilization of the BBU pool is defined as all the processing data rate in BBU pool over the whole capacity of BBU pool.
 One can see that with the increase of BBU capacity, the utilization increases first until nearly one, and then drops.
 This is because when BBU capacity is small, most of the UEs are declined for offloading, resulting in low utilization of BBU pool.
 Also, when BBU capacity is large, the resource may be too much, leading to low utilization of BBU pool as well.
 As our objective is not to maximize the utilization, thus different algorithms may have different performance over different examined values.
 This figure can give us some insight on how to decide the BBU capacity, i.e., $F^B$ at the later stage.
 If one can proper decide the BBU capacity $F^B$, computation efficiency may be improved and resource waste can be avoid.
 However, to decide the proper $F^B$ is out of the scope of this paper.

 Next, we will check the influence of the MC pool's resource to all the algorithms.
-Fig. \ref{EEc} shows the sum power consumption of all the UEs versus capacity of MC pool, i.e., $F^C$.
-Similarly with before, one sees that with the increase of the recourse of MC pool, the sum power consumption decreases, as expected.
-When the capacity of mobile clone reaches 19, the sum power consumption keeps unchanged, as all the UEs requesting for offloading are accepted, therefore no more power saving can be made.
-Similarly with before, one sees that ES achieves the best performance and our proposed CAR and CAR-P are every close to ES, especially with the increase of the MC's capacity.
+Fig. \ref{EEc} shows the sum energy consumption of all the UEs versus capacity of MC pool, i.e., $F^C$.
+Similarly with before, one sees that with the increase of the recourse of MC pool, the sum energy consumption decreases for most of the cases, as expected.
+One may note that the energy consumption at $F^C=7$ is a little bit higher than the case of $F^C=6$.
+This is because we assume that even for UEs in set $\mathcal{R}$, we still calculate their local energy consumption by using \textbf{Proposition 1} and assuming $f_i^{L^*}= f_{i,max}^L $, although their QoS requirement (i.e., constraint $C1$) is violated.
+However, it is easy to see that at the case of $F^C=7$, more UEs can meet their QoS requirement, although the energy consumption is a little bit high.
+When the capacity of mobile clone reaches 19, the sum energy consumption keeps unchanged, as all the UEs requesting for offloading are accepted, therefore no more energy saving can be made.
+Similarly with before, one sees that ES achieves the best performance and our proposed CAR is every close to ES, especially with the increase of the MC's capacity.
 CAR-D achieves the worst performance, as it focuses on adding the UE with the smallest data rate requirement into the offloading set first, leading to the largest offloading set.
-In another words, CAR-D normally makes more UEs benefiting from offloading, but not necessarily the minimum sum power consumption for all the UEs.
-Surprisingly, CAR-P achieves smaller sum power consumption for some examined values than CAP.
-This is because CAR-P accepts UE with largest saving power first, leading to better performance than CAR in some cases.
-However, CAP can better balance the power saving and the number of accepted UEs.
+In another words, CAR-D normally makes more UEs benefiting from offloading, but not necessarily the minimum sum energy consumption for all the UEs.
+Surprisingly, CAR-E achieves smaller sum energy consumption for some examined values than CAR.
+This is because CAR-E accepts UE with largest saving energy first, leading to better performance than CAR in some cases.
+However, CAR can better balance the energy saving and the number of accepted UEs.

 Fig. \ref{OHc} shows the number of UEs which can successfully complete the tasks versus capacity of MC pool.
 One can see that seven UEs fails in completing without the help of cloud (i.e., via Local execution).
 However, with the increase of the MC pool capacity, the number of UEs which can successfully complete the tasks increases, as expected.
 When the there is only one mobile clone (i.e., the MC capacity is 1), six UEs cannot complete the tasks, while when the capacity of MC pool reaches 7, no UEs failing in completing.